-These plan change provisions apply to the land containing rural production (pastoral activities) and forestry within the Lake Rotorua groundwater catchment, as shown in Map LR 1.
+These Lake Rotorua Nutrient Management provisions apply to the land containing rural production (pastoral activities) and forestry within the Lake Rotorua groundwater catchment, as shown in Map LR 1.
 It does not include land located within the Waikato region.

 Scope is restricted to the management of land use activities within the rural area identified in the Lake Rotorua groundwater catchment as shown in Map LR 1, which contribute nitrogen to Lake Rotorua.
-This plan change is one of the methods being used to give effect to Policies WL 3B, WL 5B and WL 6B of the Regional Policy Statement and provides for a staged implementation of these requirements.
+These provisions are one of the methods being used to give effect to Policies WL 3B, WL 5B and WL 6B of the Regional Policy Statement and provides for a staged implementation of these requirements.